Why so few paintings?

 What’s a doodle?

-A doodle is a drawing made while a person’s attention is otherwise occupied.
-Doodles are simple drawings that can have concrete representational meaning or may just be composed of random and abstract lines.
+According to Wikipedia, a doodle is a drawing made while a person’s attention is otherwise occupied.
+Doodles are simple drawings that can have concrete representational meaning or may just be composed of random and abstract lines — generally without ever lifting the drawing device from the paper, in which case it is usually called a “scribble.”
+Huh.